Prostitution: South Asia

+Americas

+In Latin America and the Caribbean sex worker movements date back to the late 19th century in Havana, Cuba.
+A catalyst in the movement being a newspaper published by Havana sex workers.
+This publication went by the name La Cebolla, created by Las Horizontales.

 During this period, prostitution was also very prominent in the Barbary Coast, San Francisco as the population was mainly men, due to the influx from the Gold Rush.
 One of the more successful madams was Belle Cora, who inadvertently got involved in a scandal involving her husband, Charles Cora, shooting US Marshal William H. Richardson.
 This led to the rise of new statutes against prostitution, gambling and other activities seen as "immoral".

-20th century

-The leading theorists of Communism opposed prostitution.
-Communist governments often attempted to repress the practice immediately after obtaining power, although it always persisted.
-In contemporary Communist countries, it remains illegal but is nonetheless common.
-The economic decline brought about by the collapse of the Soviet Union led to increased prostitution in many current or former Communist countries.

 Originally, prostitution was widely legal in the United States.
 Prostitution was made illegal in almost all states between 1910 and 1915 largely due to the influence of the Woman's Christian Temperance Union.

 On the other hand, prostitution generated much national revenue in South Korea, hence the military government encouraged prostitution for the U.S. military.

-In 1956, the United Kingdom introduced the Sexual Offences Act 1956.
-While this law did not criminalise the act of prostitution in the United Kingdom itself, it prohibited such activities as running a brothel.
-Soliciting was made illegal by the Street Offences Act 1959.
-These laws were partly repealed, and altered, by the Sexual Offences Act 2003 and the Policing and Crime Act 2009.

 Beginning in the late 1980s, many states in the US increased the penalties for prostitution in cases where the prostitute is knowingly HIV-positive.
 Penalties for felony prostitution vary, with maximum sentences of typically 10 to 15 years in prison.

+Recently, a study published in UNED Research Journal examined Costa Rican college students’ perceptions of prostitution through interviews with sex workers, NGO leaders, and 200 students.
+Results showed realistic views: students saw sex work as a mix of need and choice, and clients as diverse and often regular.
+Findings aligned with previous research in Spain.

 Sex tourism emerged in the late 20th century as a controversial aspect of Western tourism and globalization.

-21st century

-In the 21st century, Afghans revived a method of prostituting young boys which is referred to as "bacha bazi".

-Since the break up of the Soviet Union, thousands of eastern European women end up as prostitutes in China, Western Europe, Israel, and Turkey every year.
-Some enter the profession willingly; many are tricked, coerced, or kidnapped, and often experience captivity and violence.
-There are tens of thousands of women from eastern Europe and Asia working as prostitutes in Dubai.
-Men from Saudi Arabia and the United Arab Emirates form a large proportion of the customers.

-India's devadasi girls are forced by their poor families to dedicate themselves to the Hindu goddess Renuka.
-The BBC wrote in 2007 that devadasis are "sanctified prostitutes".

 Historically, and currently, church prostitutes exist, and the practice may be legal or illegal, depending on the country, state or province.